You’ll get up to 2.02% interest on savings, plus a freebies if you switch.

 The app positions itself along the lines of the other challenger bank offerings, with savings pots, budgeting features and the ability to tag and track transactions.

 You can also deposit a cheque with your phone and it’s compatible with Apple Pay and Google Pay.

-But reading up about the features it doesn’t have some of the extras you’ll get with Starling and Monzo such as round-ups, PIN reveal or the ability to freeze your card.
+But there are plenty of features it doesn’t have, including some of the extras you’ll get with Starling and Monzo such as round-ups, PIN reveal or the ability to freeze your card.

 Let’s start with the good things.

-The 2.02% interest is decent, especially if you’ve already had the Nationwide FlexDirect account for more than a year.
+The 2.02% interest is decent as is the linked 1.71% account, especially if you’ve already had the Nationwide FlexDirect account for more than a year.
 You can’t beat it in an easy access account right now.